-Global malaria community through latest evidence for policy shaping and for advancement of technical expertise
+Global malaria community through policy dialogue and technical expertise advancements

-Malaria control managers from malaria affected countries for capacity building
+Malaria control managers from malaria endemic countries for capacity building

-Ultimately, populations worldwide of all malaria affected countries
+Ultimately, populations worldwide of all malaria endemic countries

 |Effetti a medio termine||

-Outcome 1: Technical evidence on vector control, case management and multi-sectoral action is generated and communicated in a concerted way via multi-stakeholder platforms (e.g. working groups) promoting country, regional and global exchanges and coordination.
+Outcome 1: Technical evidence on vector control and malaria case management is generated and communicated in a concerted way via multistakeholder platforms promoting country, regional and global exchanges and coordination.

-Outcome 2: Human technical capacities for malaria control and elimination are strengthened in affected countries through a strategically aligned global approach to needs- and competence-based training.
+Outcome 3: Human technical capacities for malaria control are strengthened in endemic countries through a concerted global approach to needs-based training.

 Risultati principali attesi:

-Output 2: The Case Management Working Group is functional and provides effective support to the global and national malaria case management efforts in all areas related to coordination and strategies.
+Output 2: The Case Management Working Group (CMWG) is functional and provides effective support to the global malaria case management efforts in all areas related to coordination and strategies

 Risultati fasi precedenti: